 As HGI expands, our goal will be to maintain 30% of individuals that currently reside in an area of disproportionate impact or have lived for five of the preceding ten years in an area of disproportionate impact.

-HGI's proposed retail marijuana establishment is located in Easthampton, MA which is a neighboring city of an identified area of disproportionate impact, Holyoke.
-HGI plans to focus efforts on Holyoke, which is not only a local community, but it is also an area of disproportionate impact.
-However, HGI's efforts will not be limited to Holyoke, as our positive impact plan will be as expansive as possible to support as multiple areas which have had historically high rates of arrest, conviction, and incarceration related to marijuana crimes.
+HGI's proposed retail marijuana establishment is located in Greenfield, MA which is an identified area of disproportionate impact.
+However, HGI's efforts will not be limited to Greenfield, as our positive impact plan will be as expansive as possible to support as multiple areas which have had historically high rates of arrest, conviction, and incarceration related to marijuana crimes.
 HGI will also strive to maintain a staff comprised of at least 20% of individuals that have a drug-related CORI but are otherwise legally employable in a cannabis-related enterprise.
 In alignment with HGI's Diversity Plan, HGI will focus hiring and education efforts on diverse populations including individuals from Black, African American, Hispanic or Latino descent.